natb1/old.trial_division/README.md

 - parallelized optimizations:
   - The first optimization to the serial algorithm uses shared state (`primes`) and therefore will not work as is.
-If workers synchronized their results with the Dealer (or an accumulator) then the optimization could still be used in part.
+If workers synchronized their results with the Dealer then the optimization could still be used in part.
 There would just be a tradeoff between the "consistency" and "availability" of `primes`.